 To learn more about Cuba before you go, check out Heidi’s book, Cubicle to Cuba.

 **U.S. Travelers: You will need to obey the U.S. government’s travel regulations to Cuba.
 See the categories here.
 It is a cash only trip.
-No American credit or debit cards.**
+No American credit or debit cards are accepted in Cuba.**